HazenBabcock/APyEC/README.md

 You can link to another note by selecting the note that you want to link to, right clicking on the note content display to get a link, and then pasting this link into the content of the note that you are editting.

-Each notebook is an independent git repository.
+Each notebook is a single directory on your desk and an independent git repository.

 To sync your notebooks with a remote git server you will need to have SSH keys configured.

+If you hover over a notebook you will see that path to the notebook as a tooltip.

+### Quick Start ###

+Make sure that git is in your path.

+In the apyec/apyec directory:

+> python apyec.py

+You will be asked to enter a username and email for git when you first run the program.

+File -> Set Directory to set the directory where all your notebooks will be stored.

 ### Dependencies ###
 * [docutils](https://pypi.python.org/pypi/docutils)